va loans for michigan veterans

 • Previous homeownership experience

-VA loan interest rates remain competitive compared to conventional mortgages, typically offering rates 0.25% to 0.50% lower than standard home loans.
-Current VA mortgage rates in 2025 are influenced by Federal Reserve policies and economic conditions.
+Michigan VA loan interest rates remain competitive compared to conventional mortgages, typically offering rates 0.25% to 0.50% lower than standard home loans.
+Current VA mortgage rates in Michigan for 2026 are influenced by Federal Reserve policies and economic conditions.
+Michigan veterans consistently benefit from lower rates thanks to the VA guarantee reducing lender risk.

 • Credit Score: Higher scores (740+) receive the best rates